hungyipu/sigma_cut/README.md

 ### data_movie
 Various movie showing the comparision of the data is in the folder [data_move](https://github.com/hungyipu/sigma_cut/tree/master/data_movie)</br>
-For example, the data (100 frams) for MAD, a+0.94, Rhigh=160 with three different sigma cuts:
+For example, the data (100 frames) for MAD, a+0.94, Rhigh=160 with three different sigma cuts:

 ![example](https://github.com/hungyipu/sigma_cut/blob/master/data_movie/mov_sc_sc_MAD_a%2B0.94_m160.gif)